hendo87/Azure-Honeypot-SIEM/README.md

 # Step 6.
-Building Attack Maps
+Building Attack Maps & Creating Alerts for Sentinel

 <i>We are building a Attack map for the Windows VM - RDP Authentication failures ,
 Linux - SSH Authentication Failures &